rtdip/core/docs/university/essentials/excel-connector/dashboard.md

 Note: Currently, if you require excel to recognise dates on plots you will need to do `=VALUE(your_date_cell)`.
 >

-**Optional:**
+## Additional Task

 Look at the dashboard and you will see which functions are streaming and which are not - it is always a good idea to check this in case you have any stray functions running.

 That's the end of this lesson - if you have any feedback about the Excel Add-in we'd love to hear it!

+<br></br>
 [← Previous](./functions.md){ .curved-button }

 >